 cd into the crypto-ticker directory:

-Then use your favorite text editor to create the settings.env file and add the following:
+Then use your favorite text editor to create the settings.env and add any of the following settings:

 With your settings.env file in place, you're ready to start the application.
 Run the following: